AbramHansen/ChemProject/README.md

 The IDE we used for this software was Visual Studio Code.

-We used Javascript combined with HTML and CSS.
+We used Javascript combined with HTML5 and CSS.

 # Collaborators
 * Abram Hansen - Configuration Manager